 My longtime dream to visit the Maldives has been fulfilled this year.
 The Maldives undoubtedly is the land of paradise in the Indian Ocean.
-I had no idea I’ll be able to do so many interesting things here within a very short time.
+I had no idea I’ll be able to do many interesting things here within a concise time.
 During my three days solo trip I found romantic holiday gateway the Maldives is also an adventurous destination.
 In fact, who will not love the underwater adventure in turquoise waters?
 The listed below are some of my fave top things to do & see in the Maldives.

 I had such a wrong idea that the Maldives is only for luxury travelers and tourists.
-After traveling like a local I can say it is also possible to travel in the Maldives on a budget.
-If you can not effort to have a luxurious dinner you have an option to enjoy a barbequed fish party fun on any local island/beach at a minimal cost.
+After traveling like a local I can say it is also possible to explore the Maldives on a budget.
+If you can not effort to have a luxurious dinner, you have an option to enjoy a barbequed fish party fun on any local island/beach at a minimal cost.
 There are many budgets to luxurious hotels and resorts to stay.
 So, now without a second thought, you should visit and enjoy your relaxing holidays in the Maldives.
 Hence you might like to check the following list of top things before a trip to the Maldives.

 Sandbank & Pristine Turquoise Waters

 Until visiting the Maldives, I never thought I’d be fall in love with the pristine turquoise water.
 The crystal blue water is the main attraction of the Maldives Island.
 Whether you stay in a luxurious water resort or a budget hotel, you’ll be not very far away from the fascinating turquoise water.